LLNL/SW4CK/README.md

 This branch(main_int_reduce_sync) of main, replaces the 4D U array with 3 3D arrays.
 This reduces the number of address calculations as seen in a significant drop in int32 operation.
-K1 and K5 are now faster after additing additional syncs.
-Total is now 16.1 Documentation
+K1 and K5 are now faster with additional syncs.
+Total is now 16.1

+Documentation
 ----------------